Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Sinc approximation and Sinc indefinite integration

 \begin{corollary}[Okayama et al.~{\cite[Corollary~2.3]{okayama11:_improv}}] Assume that $f$ is analytic in $\DEt(\domD_d)$ for $d$ with $0<d<\pi/2$, and there exist constants $L$ and $\alpha$ such that~\eqref{eq:LCminus1} holds for all $z\in\DEt(\domD_d)$.
 Let $N$ be a positive integer, and let $h$ be selected by the formula~\eqref{eq:h-DE}.
 Then, there exists a constant $C_{\alpha,d}^{\textDE}$ depending only on $\alpha$ and $d$ such that

 \end{corollary}

 We note that the selection formula of $h$ is not optimal here; if $h$ is selected optimally, then the convergence rate becomes higher.
-However, the optimal selection formula cannot be employed here because we should unify the formula of $h$ in all approximations of functions, definite integrals, and indefinite integrals.
+However, the optimal selection formula cannot be employed here because the formula of $h$ should be unified in all approximations of functions, definite integrals, and indefinite integrals.